awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-compliance.md

-# AWS Systems Manager Configuration Compliance<a name="systems-manager-compliance"></a>
+# AWS Systems Manager Compliance<a name="systems-manager-compliance"></a>

-You can use AWS Systems Manager Configuration Compliance to scan your fleet of managed instances for patch compliance and configuration inconsistencies\.
+You can use AWS Systems Manager Compliance to scan your fleet of managed instances for patch compliance and configuration inconsistencies\.
 You can collect and aggregate data from multiple AWS accounts and Regions, and then drill down into specific resources that aren’t compliant\.
-By default, Configuration Compliance displays current compliance data about Systems Manager Patch Manager patching and Systems Manager State Manager associations\.
+By default, Compliance displays current compliance data about Systems Manager Patch Manager patching and Systems Manager State Manager associations\.

 Patch compliance data from Patch Manager can be sent to AWS Security Hub\.
 Security Hub gives you a comprehensive view of your high\-priority security alerts and compliance status\.
 It also monitors the patching status of your fleet\.
 For more information, see [Integrating Patch Manager with AWS Security Hub](security-hub-integration.md)\.